 The default destination is:

 - macOS: /Users/“user name”/Pictures/Wireless Transmitter Utility

-The application used to display pictures when transfer is complete can be selected from Open images with this application after transfer menu; choose from Windows Explorer (or in macOS, the Finder), Capture NX-D, and ViewNX-i.
+The application used to display pictures when transfer is complete can be selected from Open images with this application after transfer menu; choose from Windows Explorer (or in macOS, the Finder), NX Studio, Capture NX-D, and ViewNX-i.
 Applications that are not installed will not be listed.

 Select Add new profile and click Next.